 - This district provides for an expanded range of general commercial uses. - On-site parking is required. - Less emphasis on pedestrian orientation. - Mixed-use commercial/residential is a conditionally permitted use in the zone.
-A mixeduse building containing commercial and residential uses may be permitted in the CBD (Central Business District), provided that such use adheres to minimum standards including but not limited to: - c.
-Units are confined to upper stories of mixed-use buildings with ground floor space restricted to commercial activities. - d.
-Smaller residential units, designed for occupancy by one or two person households are only be permitted. - Specific sites within the CBD have been designated as affordable housing sites and are further described in the Housing Plan Element.
+A mixed-use building containing commercial and residential uses may be permitted in the CBD (Central Business District), provided that such use adheres to minimum standards including but not limited to: - a.
+Units are confined to upper stories of mixed-use buildings with ground floor space restricted to commercial activities. - b.
+Smaller residential units, designed for occupancy by one or two person households only are to be permitted. - Specific sites within the CBD have been designated as affordable housing sites and are further described in the Housing Plan Element.